A Sample of Summer Projects

 Fellowship Title: Product Support Engineering Fellow

-Fellowship Project: Kevin worked in the Solar Array Manufacturing Division of Lockheed Martin Space Systems Company where he helped to assemble Solar Arrays for a number of satellites.
+Summer Project: Kevin worked in the Solar Array Manufacturing Division of Lockheed Martin where he helped to assemble Solar Arrays for a number of satellites.
 The process involved laying groups of cells in a specific arrangement onto a surface and bonding them in place.

-ETP Description: Based on Kevin’s observation that different solar arrays have different shaped cells, he designed a lesson in which high school students use area formulas to calculate the number of cells, energy production and cost of different shaped cells on a rectangular solar array.
-Students then draw conclusions about the most efficient, cost-effective solar cell shape.
-To view the full ETP, please visit: Designing a Solar Array- An Area Optimization Problem.
+ETP Description: Based on Kevin’s observation that different solar arrays have different shaped cells, he designed a lesson in which high school students used area formulas to calculate the number of cells, energy production and cost of different shaped cells on a rectangular solar array.
+Students then drew conclusions about the most efficient, cost-effective solar cell shape.
+To view Kevin’s full ETP, visit: Designing a Solar Array- An Area Optimization Problem.

 Teacher: Christina Cagliostro

 Summer Project: Christina assisted in the development of a three-day leadership training at Intel.
 In developing this training for high-level engineers, she identified leadership indicators and skills including setting goals, making a business case and effectively networking.

 ETP Description: Inspired by her summer project at Intel, Christina decided to engage her students in a similar career exploration activity.
 Christina had her students interview their parents about their careers and give oral reports to the class about what they learned.
 This not only expanded students’ knowledge of careers and important skills, but also helped students gain new insights into their parents’ professional lives.
 To see Christina’s full lesson, visit: Online Student Profile and Portfolio Builder.